tikv/rfcs/text/2018-10-25-batch-split.md

 # Summary

-Support `BatchSplit` feature that splits one Region into multiple Regions at a time if the size or the number of keys exceeds a threshold.
+Support a `BatchSplit` feature that splits one Region into multiple Regions at a time if the size or the number of keys exceeds a threshold.
 This includes modifications of both TiKV and PD.
 For TiKV, every round of split-check produces multiple split keys instead of one and changes inner split related interface into batch style.
-For PD, add RPC `AskBatchSplit` and `ReportBatchSplit` to allow TiKV to ask for `region_id` and `peer_id` in batch.
+For PD, add RPCs `AskBatchSplit` and `ReportBatchSplit` to allow TiKV to ask for `region_id` and `peer_id` in batch.

 # Motivation

 Current split only splits one Region at a time.
-It may be very slow when sequential write is too fast, namely, split speed can not keep up with write speed.
-Slow split can lead to large region.
-In this case, if a snapshot is triggered, it will occupy a lot of IO and make everything slow.
+It may be very slow when sequential write is too fast, namely, the split speed can not keep up with write speed.
+A slow split can lead to large region.
+In this case, if a snapshot is triggered, it will occupy a lot of I/O and make everything slow.
 Also, it is hard to schedule hotspots for a large Region, so it makes performance even worse.

 # Detailed design